GokulVSD/tiCtactoe/README.md

 This was a very tedious process because I had to modify a lot of code.

-Created a Computer AI based on a scoring system.
+Created an AI based on a scoring system.
 If difficulty is hard, the highest scored move is played, if medium, second highest scored move is played, if easy, third highest scored move is played.
 The scoring system worked off of several criteria, and scores were adjusted for certain edge cases.